chaseconey/let-me-in/README.md

 ## Pre-requisites

-In order to use this tool, you will need:
+To use this tool, you will need:

 - the [AWS CLI](https://aws.amazon.com/cli/) installed on your machine (if you are executing the command)
 - the [Session Manager plugin for the CLI](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) installed